sneha1510/Library-management-system./README.md

 Create a simple library management system that allows users to perform basic operations such as adding books, borrowing books, returning books, and viewing available books.
 ----------------------------------------------------------------------------
-Code is written using Java and Junit Testing framework
+Code is written using Java and Junit Testing framework (Kindly note: Initially I had used testNg framework but later I removed it and used JUnit)

 To setup and configure- We have to add following artifacts(present at dependency only) at pom.xml
        **junit-jupiter-engine**